 Dryness, itching, sometimes even flakes—having a dry scalp is no fun.
-And there's no shortage of factors that might be causing the issue: “Dry scalp can be something as simple as a result of the products you're using, overall body dehydration, or a more complex condition like dandruff or psoriasis," says Bridgette Hill, a trichologist and colorist at Paul Labreque Salon and Skincare Spa.
-“Any kind of abnormality with your scalp can be caused by one or more of these factors: genetics, lifestyle, diet, hairstyling habits, environmental, health, stress, hormones, medications," she adds.
+And there's no shortage of factors that might be causing the issue.
+"Dry scalp can be something as simple as a result of the products you're using, overall body dehydration, or a more complex condition like dandruff or psoriasis," says certified trichologist and colorist Bridgette Hill.
+"Any kind of abnormality with your scalp can be caused by one or more of these factors: genetics, lifestyle, diet, hairstyling habits, environmental, health, stress, hormones, medications," she adds.

 These best shampoos for dry scalps, as recommended by the pros, are a great place to start.

 Best Overall: LivSo Moisturizing Shampoo

 Who else recommends it?
 NBC News also picked the LivSo Moisturizing Shampoo.